jesperancinha/good-story/LogBook.md

 3. There seems to be an improvement in performance between Java Project Loom and Kotlin Coroutines.
 In a simple start and stop of processes to increase the value of an atomic integer, 10000000 Virtual Threads took 3 second to complete.
 The same number of their counterparts in kotlin coroutines took on average 6 seconds.
 It's too early to draw any conclusions, but the results match my expectations.

+## TODO List

+1. Parse .class generated files and make a text file with all the byte unrecognizable characters removed.